 Mentors are offered an induction to mentoring, written guidelines and thereafter the student-mentee liaises with their mentor.
 If you’re interested in being a mentor, read the introduction to mentoring and download the form to register your interest anytime: LSFM Mentoring_Introduction | LSFM_MENTOR_Registration-Form

 LSFM Mentoring is a partnership between the University of Lincoln School of Film & Media and Careers & Employability.
 Our approach aims for a light-touch: we link a mentor and student-mentee together, provide an induction, give a mentoring handbook for guidance and request online feedback at the end of the year (as we develop our mentoring that started as a pilot in 2014, so it is work in progress).
 We have a mentors’ database for interested professionals to register, then at the start of an academic year we get in touch to check availability and update career details.

 There is a call-out for our students to apply (so Level 2 and 1 students need to check their University email accounts).
 Then undergraduates who are shortlisted are paired with an available mentor on our database.
 Successful mentees must attend a 1-hour briefing session on-campus and will receive a mentoring handbook for students.
-Also careers advice is available to students from the Enterprise team and ongoing employability support 3 years after graduation.
+Also careers advice is available to students from the Enterprise team and ongoing employability support a couple of years or so after graduation.

 Please note: Our mentoring is not a matching service!
 The process is that we do our best to pair like-minded people together from the data we have received.
 Some mentors are our alumni so they can empathise with many undergraduate issues.